[3 MIN READ]

 - For older children or even adults, use the comment or question as a teachable moment to share some basic facts about their skin condition.

-- Finally, you can always ignore the comment or walk away.
+- Let them know they can always ignore the comment or walk away.

-What’s important is that your child feels confident in who he or she is and empowered to open up about their skin condition, when needed.
-Seeing a doctor for treatment and skin management could also help support this process.
-Find the right provider for you and your child here.
+What’s important is that your child feels confident in who he or she is and is empowered to open up about their skin condition, when needed.
+Helping them feel comfortable in their own skin — literally — can help support this process.